fpga-open-speech-tools/utils/regctl/README.md

 # Register Control Program
-`regctl` is a command line program that allows us to read/write registers by name, instead of by address like we did with devmem.
-This *userspace* program uses `mmap()` to access system memory, just like devmem does.
-This program is really just a stopgap if you don't have time to go through the process of creating drivers (kernel modules) and device trees, or if just prefer userspace drivers then you can use this.
+`regctl` is a command line program that allows users to read/write registers by name, instead of by address like one would with `devmem`.
+This *userspace* program uses `mmap()` to access system memory, just like `devmem` does.
+This program is mostly useful as a slightly higher-level debugging/testing utility compared to using `devmem` (e.g. `busybox devmem` or `devmem2`).

 One nice thing about this program is that it handles conversion from human-readable numbers, like 0.34, to their fixed-point representations.

 ## Usage
 ```